 |Alma mater||University of Warwick, University of Zimbabwe|

-In a 2013 case in which Jealousy Mawarire sued President Mugabe compelling him to set the date for the election.
-The majority ruled in favour of Mawarire’s application, which ensured that elections were held by July 31 2013.
+In a 2013 case in which Jealousy Mawarire sued President Robert Mugabe compelling him to set the date for the election.
+The majority ruled in favour of Mawarire’s application, which ensured that elections were held by 31 July 2013.
 Malaba was one of the only two dissenters together with Justice Patel.

 After Mike Campbell and a group of white farmers had taken their case to the SADC Tribunal and won in the case Mike Campbell (Pvt) Ltd et al. v.
 Republic of Zimbabwe, they sought to enforce the orders in Zimbabwe.
 The SADC Tribunal had ruled that the land reform process was unlawful and a violation of the rule of law.
 Writing for the Supreme Court in the case, Malaba dismissed the farmers’ application, holding that the SADC Tribunal had no jurisdiction over the matter and that the Supreme Court was not obliged to comply with or enforce the orders of the Tribunal.